 Getting around in Finland and buses and trains integrate well and it easy to travel around in Finland.

 The northernmost airport is in Ivalo in Lapland, approximately 250 kilometres above the Arctic Circle.
-The following airlines operate domestic flights in Finland Finnair, Norwegian, Flybe, SAS.
+The following airlines operate domestic flights in Finland Finnair, Norwegian, Flybe, and SAS.

 The railway network in Finland stretches all over the country, and the national Finnish Railway operator is called "VR".
-The trains are in general spacious, comfortable and clean.
+The trains are, in general spacious, comfortable and clean.

 You will find petrol stations quite close to each other.
 Please be aware of the winter weather when driving in Finland.
 It can be tricky without any local experience.
 Roads get slippery, and snow tires are legally required from December to February.

 The central taxi reservation number in Helsinki is 0100 0700.
-Your Hotel will help you book Taxi/Taxi reservation, and Yellow Taksi (telephone 0600-555 555) is an independent well-known company to and from the airport in Helsinki.
+Your Hotel will help you book a Taxi/Taxi reservation, and Yellow Taksi (telephone 0600-555 555) is an independent well-known company to and from the airport in Helsinki.

 This service operates on a share basis.
-All taxis have an illuminated yellow sign clearly marked ‘Taksi/Taxi.
+All taxis have an illuminated yellow sign marked ‘Taksi/Taxi.
 Taxis in Finland are comfortable and safe modern cars, and you can pay by major international credit cards or cash.

-The fare rises gradually on a kilometre basis, as indicated by the meter, and depending on the number of passengers.
+The fare rises gradually on a kilometre basis, as indicated by the meter, depending on the number of passengers.
 You don`t have to tip the driver.
-Of course, if you want to round up the amount to nearest full amount.
-It is a good idea is to write the address to the driver because of the pronounce of names and streets.
+Of course, if you want to round up the amount to the nearest total amount.
+It is a good idea to write the address to the driver because of the pronunciation of names and streets.